theuerc/Website/gitpod/docs/configure/workspaces/workspace-image.md

 FROM ubuntu:latest

 # Install:
-# - git, for git operations (to e.g. push your work).
-Also required for setting up your configured dotfiles in the workspace.
+# - git (and git-lfs), for git operations (to e.g. push your work).
+#   Also required for setting up your configured dotfiles in the workspace.
-# - sudo, while not required, is recommended to be installed, since the workspace user (`gitpod`) is non-root and won't be able to install and use `sudo` to install any other tools in a live workspace.
+# - sudo, while not required, is recommended to be installed, since the
+#   workspace user (`gitpod`) is non-root and won't be able to install
+#   and use `sudo` to install any other tools in a live workspace.
 RUN apt-get update && apt-get install -yq \
     git \
+    git-lfs \
     sudo \
     && apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/*